 How do we know this?
 It is very easy to figure it out.

-There is a Wikihow showing the steps to find IP addresses.
+There is a wikiHow showing the steps to find IP addresses.
 We went to the command prompt and typed in ping google.com.
-In a few milliseconds, it returned the answer with the IP address of Google.
+In a few milliseconds, it returned the answer with Google’s IP address.
 Using the geo-locator at ip-lookup.net, we can find the physical location of the computer from its IP address.

 Finding out the IP Address From an Email

-All email contains information about where they came from. this information is in an area called “headers”.
-Normally this is hidden from view because it is only used by the computers to communicate with each other.
+All emails contain information about where they came from.
+This information is in an area called “headers”.
+Normally, this is hidden from view because it is only used by the computers to communicate with each other.
 It is possible to see this information by choosing an option for the email message to show headers.

-Then more information about the IP address of who sent the email is revealed and it looks something like this:
+More information about the IP address of who sent the email is revealed, and it looks something like this:

 Received: by 10.194.240.98 with SMTP id vz2csp269506wjc;